-Finally, SDP’s can be quickly and easily set up whilst seamlessly integrating with existing routers and switches.
+Finally, SDP’s can be quickly and easily set up whilst seamlessly integrating with existing routers (opens in new tab) and switches (opens in new tab).
 By working across both traditional internal networks, as well as remote, SDPs can ultimately help businesses operate more efficiently and securely while working from home and when they return to the office too.

 Congestion free business operations

 In the rush to get entire workforces connected remotely in response to COVID-19, many organisations turned to VPNs as the default means of ensuring connectivity.
 But with hundreds, if not thousands, of people trying to simultaneously connect to their network via VPNs, the inherent functionality flaws of the outdated technology are being revealed.
 Simply put, VPNs are failing.

 However, by moving to a SDP solution, organisations can quickly and easily overcome many of these challenges.
 Working remotely is a new, and for many businesses, challenging adjustment but it is not one that needs to be ineffective, inefficient or impossible.
 With the correct tools in place to suitably support connectivity at scale, businesses can feel reassured that they can successfully maintain their pace of continuity and ensure employee productivity.